Trump promises Nigeria weapons to fight Boko Haram

 The phone conversation between the two leaders has sparked controversy in Nigeria, where many people have been angered by Mr. Buhari’s disappearance from the country for the past three weeks.

-Mr. Buhari traveled to London last month on what was initially reported as a vacation.
+Mr. Buhari travelled to London last month on what was initially reported as a vacation.
 Later his office acknowledged that the 74-year-old president was receiving medical treatment for an undisclosed condition, and Nigeria was consumed by rumours that he was severely ill or even dead.

 When news of the Trump-Buhari conversation broke on Monday, many Nigerians said Mr. Buhari should provide as much openness to the Nigerian people as he has to Mr. Trump.